 What damages could be included in personal injury claims in Scotland?
 When making a personal injury claim, you can claim for several different things, including:

 - General damages – This is the money you will get to compensate you for the pain and suffering you have experienced.
 It not only relates to physical pain but also personal injury claim stress, depression and mental pain.

 - Travel costs

 There is a three-year personal injury claim in Scotland time limit for all personal injuries.
 This starts from the date of the accident, and it is important to note that court proceedings must be issued within this time frame, so you really should not wait until the last moment to make a claim.
-Not only this, but you will find it a lot easier to claim the sooner you do so, as the details will be fresh in your mind and it will be easier to gather witness statements and other pieces of evidence.
+Not only this, but you will find it a lot easier to claim the sooner you do so, as the details will be fresh in your mind, and it will be easier to gather witness statements and other pieces of evidence.

 There are very few exceptions to the time limit that has been stated.
 The only exceptions tend to relate to instances whereby it is impossible to pinpoint an accident date.
 A good example of this is cases of industrial illnesses.
-Most of the time, an employee falls ills years and years after they were working in an environment that caused the issue.
+Most of the time, an employee falls ill years and years after working in an environment that caused the issue.
 In this case, you will have three years from the date of your diagnosis instead.

 When making personal injury claims in Scotland, it is important to recognise that the determining factor is who caused the accident.
 It does not matter what type of personal injury claim you were involved in.
 In fact, there are so many different types of personal injuries.
 Here are some of the most common:

 - Road traffic accident claims – This relates to pedestrian, passenger, and driver accidents and car accident claims Scotland wide, motorbike, and cyclist claims.
 You can also claim if the perpetrator did not have insurance or if they fled the scene.

 - Accidents at work claims in Scotland – It is your employer’s responsibility to ensure your workplace is safe and healthy.
 If they have failed in this, you can make a claim.